Serenacula/staticcms-astro-starter/README.md

 yarn dev
 ```

+---

 ## Notes

+This is a pretty simple overview of how to combine static and astro in a meaningful way.
+This is just the structure I prefer, but it showcases some of the usecases.

+React is used to build the preview elements, and marked is used to build the html from body components.

+Setting `body` as the name tells markdown that this property should use the markdown body, rather than headmatter.

+---

+## Troubleshooting

 -   You cannot import from static core during astro's server side compile.
 Static uses browser-only APIs, and they will crash the compile.